ga-wdi-boston/js-functions-ins-and-outs/README.md

 -   Create and invoke functions that take an arbitrary number of arguments
 -   Create and invoke functions that take reference types as arguments
--   Create and invoke functions that return objects
+-   Create and invoke functions that return reference types
 -   Create and invoke functions that take functions as arguments
 -   Create and invoke functions that return functions